ed-rw/technical_writing/my_model_for_deployments/my_model_for_deployments.md

 ### Introduction

 Thought it would be nice to explain and share a simple model I use to understand how source code becomes a running process (a "deployment") in a system.
+You may find this model as a useful way to structure conversations about your CI/CD pipelines when onboarding team members, talking to other teams, or as a way to take stock of and improve what you are currently doing.

 I believe I developed this understanding while building continuous deployment tooling for the team I was on in 2016 and discovered its usefulness while serving on a department committee investigating how to spread CI/CD practices and tooling to other teams.
-I've also found the model useful in discussions with friends about how their deployments work as well.
+I've also found the model useful in discussions with friends about how their deployments work.

 Not sure if I picked this up reading somewhere or if I came to it on my own.
 This may seem like common knowledge to some, or maybe it will be insightful.
 At